lrezagbayani-sys/MO-IT101-Group14/README.md

 🏃 How to Run
 1. Ensure you have JDK 8 or higher installed.
-2. Compile the file: javac MotorPH_PayrollSystem.java
+2. Compile the file: javac MotorPH_PayrollSystem_Grp14.java
-3. Execute the program: java MotorPH_PayrollSystem
+3. Execute the program: java MotorPH_PayrollSystem_Grp14

 🛡️ Error Handling Mechanisms
 The system is programmed to terminate securely and notify the user if: